 Thermal energy (or heat) is the internal energy in substances- the vibration and movement of atoms and molecules within substances.
 Geothermal energy is an example of thermal energy.

 The movement of objects or substances from one place to another is motion.
 Wind and hydropower are examples of motion.

 Sound is the movement of energy through substances in longitudinal (compression/rarefaction) waves.

 11) Electrical Energy

 Electrical energy is the movement of electrons.
-Lightning and electricity are examples of electrical
+Lightning and electricity are examples of electrical energy.

 Energy is defined as “the ability to do work.”
 In this sense, examples of work include moving something, lifting something, warming something, or lighting something.